 Strengthening the relationship with the US and Canada is natural.
 Greenland is a part of the North America continent, not only geographically, but also through our indigenous culture and language, which we share with Inuit across Arctic Canada and Alaska.
 The relationship with the United States has over the years primarily taken form with basis in the Americans' military presence in Greenland.
 The 1951 Defense Agreement thus replaced the agreement between Denmark and the United States of 9 April 1941 re. the same.

 Greenland has close cooperation with Canada, especially in the Arctic Council and under the auspices of the Arctic Coastal States.
 In addition, Greenland also has good relations with close partners in Canada, such as ICC Canada and Nunavut's government.

-The Greenland Representation in Washington, D.C. will work to strengthen the bilateral relations between Greenland and the United States on issues i.e., political level, economic and trade relations, in the fields of education, science and culture.
+The Greenland Representation in Washington, D.C. strives to strengthen the bilateral relations between Greenland and the United States, and Greenland and Canada, respectively, on a number of issues and sectors of significance to Greenland, i.e. political level, economic and trade relations and in the fields of education, science and culture.

 Washington, D.C.
 20008